ComScore

 • Time Commitment: 10 minutes

-• Why We Love It: beginner-friendly, no cook, crowd-pleaser
+• Why I Love It: beginner-friendly, no cook, crowd-pleaser

-Between the baby carrots, watermelon radishes, assorted berries and fresh mint, this cheese board couldn't get more spring-inspired if it tried.
-A varied quartet of cheeses—Brie, gorgonzola, Colby Jack and aged gouda—ensures that there's something for everyone on the platter.
+Between the baby carrots, watermelon radishes, assorted berries and fresh mint, this charcuterie board recipe couldn't get more spring-inspired if it tried.
+A quartet of cheeses—Brie, gorgonzola, Colby Jack and aged gouda—ensures that there's something for everyone.

 30. Vegan Charcuterie Board